captionpoint/captionpoint-plays/FUN-HOME.md

 ## BRUCE:
 I KNOW A BAR

 IT’S KIND OF HIDDEN AWAY

 ---

-SEEDY CLUB
+SEEDY CLUB FOR FOLKS LIKE…

-FOR FOLKS LIKE… YOU KNOW.
+YOU KNOW.
 COULD BE FUN

 ---

 ## ALISON:
 BUT DAD

 I’M NOT TWENTY-ONE

 ---

+---

 ## BRUCE:
-Oh yeah.
+Oh, yeah.
 Right.

 ---

 ## ALISON:
-TELEPHONE WIRE
+TELEPHONE WIRE<br>
 LONG BLACK LINE

 ---

-TELEPHONE WIRE
+TELEPHONE WIRE<br>
 FINELY THREADED SKY

 ---

-THERE’S THE POND WHERE I WENT WADING,
+THERE’S THE POND WHERE I WENT WADING,<br>
 THERE’S THE SIGN FOR SUGAR VALLEY,

 ---

-ON THE MOUNTAIN LIGHT IS FADING
+ON THE MOUNTAIN LIGHT IS FADING<br>
 I GO BACK TO SCHOOL TOMORROW

 ---

-SAY SOMETHING, TALK TO HIM
+SAY SOMETHING, TALK TO HIM<br>
 SAY SOMETHING, ANYTHING

 ---

+AT THE LIGHT AT THE LIGHT<br>
 AT THE LIGHT AT THE LIGHT
-AT THE LIGHT AT THE LIGHT

 ---

-AT THE LIGHT AT THE LIGHT
+AT THE LIGHT AT THE LIGHT<br>
-AT THE LIGHT AT THE LIGHT
+AT THE LIGHT AT THE LIGHT!

 ---

-DOESN’T MATTER WHAT YOU SAY
+DOESN’T MATTER WHAT YOU SAY<br>
 JUST MAKE THE FEAR IN HIS EYES GO AWAY

 ---

 ## BRUCE:
-THERE WAS A BOY
+THERE WAS A BOY<br>
 IN COLLEGE

 ---

-MY FIRST YEAR THERE
+MY FIRST YEAR THERE<br>
 NORRIS JONES

 ---

-HE HAD BLACK WAVY HAIR
+HE HAD BLACK WAVY HAIR<br>
 NORRIS JONES

 ---

 WHERE IS HE NOW?
-FOURTEEN YEARS OLD

 ---

+FOURTEEN YEARS OLD<br>
-IN SWENSEN’S BARN
-IT WAS COLD
+IN SWENSEN’S BARN IT WAS COLD

 ---

-LOTS OF BOYS MESSED AROUND, YOU KNOW
+LOTS OF BOYS MESSED AROUND, YOU KNOW<br>
 FOR THEM, IT WAS A GAME THEY OUTGREW

 ---

 BUT I ALWAYS KNEW

 ---

 ## ALISON:
-DAD, ME TOO!
+DAD, ME TOO! <br>
 SINCE, LIKE FIVE, I GUESS

 ---

-I PREFERRED TO WEAR BOYS’ SHIRTS AND PANTS
+I PREFERRED TO WEAR BOYS’ SHIRTS AND PANTS<br>
 I FELT ABSURD IN A DRESS

 ---

-I REALLY TRIED TO DENY MY FEELINGS FOR GIRLS
+I REALLY TRIED TO DENY MY FEELINGS FOR GIRLS<br>
 BUT I WAS LIKE YOU

 ---

 DAD, ME TOO